 In 2010, 11,924 or 32.8 percent (32.8%) of households were single-headed households and sixteen percent (16%) of all households in Inglewood were single-headed households with children under the age of eighteen (18).
 Single-headed households in Inglewood are predominantly made up of female-headed households.
 The 2007-2011 American Community Survey reported 9,098 female-headed households (25% of all households) and 4,989 of those included children under 18, comprising fourteen percent (14%) of all households.
-The 2000 census reported slightly more with 9,147 female-headed households (24% of all households) and 5,632 of those included children under 18 (15% of all households).
+At the County level, fifteen percent (15%) of all households were female-headed households, eight percent (8%) being female-headed households with children under 18 years.
+The 2000 census in Inglewood reported slightly more with 9,147 female-headed households (24% of all households) and 5,632 of those included children under 18 (15% of all households).